Close

 Archetypes

 Class abilities which modify base rules about their class.
 Archetypes are denoted with an (A) and are always active throughout the game.
-Archetypes may not be removed by any means and persist after respawn.
-Archetypes are not enchantments, and do not count towards enchantment limits or count for the purposes of Attuned, Essence Graft, or similar magic and abilities.
-You do not have to have an archetype, even if one is available to you.
+Archetypes are not enchantments and may not be removed by any means.
+You do not have to have an archetype, even if one is available to you

 All Magic Definitions